 If the payment of money, land or goods remains outstanding, the creditor is entitled to apply to the court to enforce the judgment or order against the debtor.

-If you are unsure of the debtor’s financial situation and which enforcement option to choose you can apply for an ‘order for oral examination’.
+If you are unsure of the debtor's financial situation and which enforcement option to choose, you may submit an Application for an order for oral examination to the Court.

 If you cannot afford to pay the amount you owe and agreement cannot be reached with the creditor, you may apply to the Court to pay the debt and interest by instalments.

-To do this, an application (form 61A) must be provided before the Court and it should contain:
+To do this, Form 61A Application for payment of a judgment debt by instalments, statement of financial situation and affidavit of service must be provided before the Court and it should contain:

 The registrar will set a date for the application to be heard.
 The parties do not need to attend.
 The registrar will review the papers submitted by the debtor and make a decision regarding the application.
 All parties will then be notified.